-Grant applications are reviewed by the site selection committee that uses a set of evaluation criteria, along with the best available science provided by the Wildlife Action Plan, Natural Heritage Bureau, regional conservation plans, and functional assessments done by experts in the field of wetlands science.
+Grant applications are reviewed by a site selection committee.
+The committee uses a set of evaluation criteria as well as the best available science provided by the state Wildlife Action Plan, state Natural Heritage Bureau, regional conservation plans and wetlands science experts' functional assessments.

 What makes a project eligible?

-Funds can be used to protect, restore and enhance wetlands and streams.
+Funds can be used to restore, enhance and protect wetlands and streams.
 The program seeks to fund projects that will maintain and increase important functions such as water quality, wildlife habitat and flood storage.